Your baby’s development at 1 month old

 Their first real smiles

+Even at this young age, some babies can smile!
+You can tell that it is real if they use their whole face, and their eyes light up.
 Your baby will smile when they are ready, but you can encourage them through tickling, cuddling and play.
 They will learn by copying you, so be sure to smile a lot.

 Your baby’s developing eyesight

-Newborn babies are near sighted, which means they can only see blurry shapes – at birth they can only see about 8 to 12 inches away.
+Newborn babies are nearsighted, which means they can only see blurry shapes – at birth they can only see about 8 to 12 inches away.
 While still limited, your 1-month-old baby’s visual skills are improving.
-You may notice their eyes darting around a lot, this is because they haven’t learnt how to focus them yet.
+You may notice their eyes darting around a lot.
+This is because they haven’t learnt how to focus them yet.
 However, they will be drawn to moving objects and human faces, especially yours, which is about as far as they can see.

 LCPs – food for thought